 The ability for a business to communicate with their prospects and customers faster has many options today.
 Enabling your website and business to leverage live chat, messaging and SMS as “real time” channels are all options.
 But where should you focus your efforts?
 What channel might emerge the winner if you can only invest in one?

 We think using SMS to text with your prospects and customers over live chat is the best option for most local businesses and service based businesses.
-Let’s look at four reasons why.
+Let’s look at five reasons why.

 1- Text is familiar

 Consumers are texting machines.
 Most text with their family, friends, co-workers and activity groups daily.
 Their text messaging app on their phone is familiar, comfortable and they know exactly how it works sending or reading messages.
 Compare this with a live chat widget on a website from any number of providers where the interface and functionality varies.

 Anytime you are forcing your customer to learn how to work with you, you are adding friction and risking them skipping out on the effort.

 2- Text is mobile

 I don’t mean mobile like your device, I mean mobile as in free to move around.
 When you engage in a chat window on a website you are stuck.
 It’s not productive to close the browser window or leave the browser and expect a chat reply if you come back.
 You also need to check back (if possible) yourself for a reply.